newzealandpaul/Conflict-For-Mac/README.markdown

 Download
 ===

-The application can be downloaded at http://github.com/paulwilliam/Conflict-For-Mac/downloads
+The game can be downloaded [here](http://github.com/paulwilliam/Conflict-For-Mac/downloads).

 Compatibility
 ===